Simone Di Pasquale: Biography

-After dancing for many years Simone launched a teaching activity, to transfer to the younger generation's passion and professionalism.
+After dancing for many years, Simone launched a teaching activity to transfer to the younger generation's passion and professionalism.

-In 2000 he opened in Rome his dance school Klassic Dance Studio, which in 2008 became Star Dance Academy.
+In 2000, he opened his dance school Klassic Dance Studio in Eome, which in 2008 became Star Dance Academy.

-In 2011 Simone founded the company Twister Entertainment Srl, which he currently holds.
-The company deals with the organization of events and initiatives aimed at dance and entertainment, addressed both at public events, both for private and business events.
+In 2011, Simone founded the company Twister Entertainment Srl, which he currently holds.
+The company deals with the organization of events and initiatives aimed at dance and entertainment, addressed both at public events and for private and business events.

-In 2012 Simone started a training program Latin Up – a combination of Latin American dance steps with an aerobic workout – and the Latin American dance class founded on the formula Personal Dancer.
-The course includes individual lessons taught by teachers and dancer competitors with students of all ages and levels, associated with group lessons aimed to deepen the technique and practice.
+In 2012, Simone started a training program, Latin Up – a combination of Latin American dance steps with an aerobic workout – and the Latin American dance class founded on the formula Personal Dancer.
+The course includes individual lessons taught by teachers and dancer competitors with students of all ages and levels, associated with group lessons aimed at deepening the technique and practice.

-In July 2013 he presented the final of the European Championship of Tango at the Capitol Club of Rome, with the show Galatango, broadcast on RAI 1.
+In July 2013, he presented the final of the European Championship of Tango at the Capitol Club of Rome, with the show Galatango, broadcast on RAI 1.

-In July 2014 he participated with Milly Carlucci and other dancers from Dancing with the Stars in the Canadian tour Dances with Milly.
+In July 2014, he participated with Milly Carlucci and other dancers from Dancing with the Stars in the Canadian tour Dances with Milly.